Silverado Resort – Napa, California

 Special Rate for Undergraduate Students/Predoctoral Fellows/Postdoctoral Fellows (Trainees): $300 (Early)/ $350 (Regular)/ $500 (On-site)

 Special Rates for Members of Tissue Engineering and Regenerative Medicine International Society (TERMIS), Society for Biomaterials (SFB) and American Society for Matrix Biology (ASMB): $375 (Early)/ $425 (Regular)/ $550 (On-site)

 Registration is intentionally limited for this event.
 Early registration is strongly recommended.

 Now Accepting Abstract Submissions!

-Abstracts will be considered for all topics related to the use of biologic scaffolds for tissue engineering/regenerative medicine applications including: fundamental concepts of cell-scaffold interactions, tissue source and processing/manufacturing methods, whole organ engineering, pre-clinical studies of tissue and organ repair/reconstruction, factors that influence the host remodeling response, and results/outcomes of human clinical studies with biologic surgical meshes.
+Abstracts will be considered for all topics related to the use of ECM-based biologic materials for tissue engineering/regenerative medicine applications including: fundamental concepts of cell-scaffold interactions, tissue source and processing/manufacturing methods, whole organ engineering, pre-clinical studies of tissue and organ repair/reconstruction, factors that influence the host remodeling response, and results/outcomes of human clinical studies with biologic surgical meshes.
 Abstracts will be considered for podium presentation and poster session display.
 It is anticipated that approximately 50% of the accepted abstracts for podium presentation will relate to the human clinical experience with biologic surgical meshes.
 The other 50% will relate to basic science and mechanistic concepts of biologic scaffold remodeling including immunomodulation, stem/progenitor cell interactions with biologic materials, mechanobiology, and bioactive components of extracellular matrix, among others.